hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/step5-run.md

 Deploy the application on Kubernetes using the container image built and pushed in the previous step.

-Deploy the application.
+The Kubernetes manifest YAML file has a $REGISTRY variable inside of it that needs to be replaced with the actual location of the private registry.
+Use the `envsubst` command to replace the environment variable.

+`cd ~ && envsubst < "max-breast-cancer-mitosis-detector.yaml" > "max-breast-cancer-mitosis-detector.yaml"`{{execute}}

+With the corrected location to the private registry, deploy the application.

 `kubectl apply -f max-breast-cancer-mitosis-detector.yaml`{{execute}}

+In a moment the application will be available.

+`kubectl get deployments,pods,services`{{execute}}

-In a moment the application will be available from the [MAX application web interface](https://[[HOST_SUBDOMAIN]]-31500-[[KATACODA_HOST]].environments.katacoda.com/).
+Now that the the application is running navigate to the [MAX application web interface](https://[[HOST_SUBDOMAIN]]-31500-[[KATACODA_HOST]].environments.katacoda.com/).

 Obtain the service location of the application.